- Research awards 2024

 30 November 2018

 Vitirover, the first robot mower able to cover surfaces as large and difficult as vineyards and power station parks

 Solar powered and GPS connected with centimetre precision, this remarkable European invention reduces the widespread use of toxic herbicides.
 Cloud technologies and artificial intelligence make it a part of the internet of things while its service model – Vitirover is a service sold by the hectare maintained - place it within the circular economy.
-There’s a hint of a cooperative funding model too as in the early days of company’s inception wine growers clubbed together to invest in its future.
-Vitirover truly is the definition of a 21st Century SME.
+There is a hint of a cooperative funding model too as in the early days of the company’s inception wine growers clubbed together to invest in its future.
+Vitirover is the definition of a 21st Century SME.

 To understand the role of intellectual property in Vitirover’s success, 4iP Council, an association dedicated to developing high quality academic insight and empirical evidence on topics related to intellectual property and innovation in Europe, speaks to serial-entrepreneur Arnaud de la Fouchardière, one of Vitirover’s two founders and the CEO of the European SME it has enabled.

 ‘’There is one autonomous land robot on Mars called ‘Curiosity’ and one on Earth called ‘Vitirover’.
 Both ‘Curiosity’ and ‘Vitirover’ consume one watt per kilogramme.
 The robot weights 20 kilos and consumes 20 watts, that is the same as the light that brightens your fridge when you open the door.”

 How did the invention of Vitirover come about?